Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-61-violence.md

 Daar’s deep eyes watched through the camera, he flicked an ear once, sniffed, and duck-nodded.
 Clearly he could see what they were all thinking.

-*"‘Kay...now riddle me this: how bad’ll me rammin’ the Grand Army down their throat make ‘em squeal?"*
+*"‘Kay... now riddle me this: how bad’ll me rammin’ the Grand Army down their throat make ‘em squeal?"*

 "...I imagine losing a whole industrialized planet, all its resources *and* a slave species would very painful for them, sir," Wilde ventured.